hbctraining/Intro-to-peak-analysis/lessons/06_peak_visualization_with_igv.md

 <img src="../img/IGV_default_with_caption.png"  width="800">
 </p>

-You can see a few options for refernce genomes to select from.
+You can see a few options for reference genomes to select from.
 If you see **mm10**, then you can select it.
 Otherwise, left-click on "Click for more ..."

 <p align="center">
 <img src="../img/IGV_reference_dropdown_with_caption.png"  width="800">